 1. INTRODUCTION

 The use of plants in human health dates back to antiquity, as plants synthesize a wide range of bioactive molecules through secondary metabolism to protect themselves against pathogens and environmental stressors.
 Many of these metabolites exhibit significant biological activities, including pronounced anti-inflammatory effects [1].
 Inflammation is a body's immune response triggered by harmful stimuli such as pathogens, injured cells, toxic substances, or radiation [2].
 It may also arise as a consequence of tissue injury or infection, processes often accompanied by oxidative stress that ultimately amplifies inflammatory responses [3].
 Plant-derived compounds exert anti-inflammatory effects through several mechanisms.
 They downregulate the expression of pro-inflammatory cytokines such as IL-1β, IL-6, and TNF-α, while enhancing anti-inflammatory mediators like IL-10.
 In addition, these compounds inhibit key enzymes of the arachidonic acid pathway, such as cyclooxygenase (COX) and lipoxygenase (LOX), thereby decreasing the production of inflammatory mediators like prostaglandin E2 (PGE2).
-They further attenuate oxidative damage by inhibiting inducible nitric oxide synthase (iNOS) and tyrosinase, neutralizing excess reactive oxygen species (ROS), reducing tissue edema, promoting wound healing, and modulating immune responses via ion channels [4].
+They further attenuate oxidative damage by inhibiting inducible nitric oxide synthase (iNOS) and tyrosinase, neutralizing excess reactive oxygen species (ROS), reducing tissue edema, promoting wound healing, and modulating immune responses via ion channels [4]?.
 Following a systematic review of randomized, placebo-controlled, double-blind clinical trials, Ernst and Chrubasik proposed that plant-based anti-inflammatory therapies may representviable alternatives or adjuncts to nonsteroidal anti-inflammatory drugs (NSAIDs) for patients suffering from mild to moderate chronic pain.
 Such approaches may help mitigate the adverse effects commonly associated with long-term NSAID use [5].
 Indeed, misuse of conventional anti-inflammatory treatments is often associated with adverse effects such as immunosuppression and renal and gastrointestinal toxicity [6].
 Consequently, increasing research efforts have focused on identifying medicinal plants with effective anti-inflammatory properties and improved safety profiles [1].
 Despite their therapeutic potential, the bioavailability and pharmacological consistency of plant extracts remain challenging due to their chemical complexity.
 Factors such as solubility control, degradation of active compounds, and organoleptic properties must be carefully managed to ensure reproducible biological responses [7].

 Cylicodiscus gabunensis, a member of the Fabaceae family, is widely distributed across various regions of Cameroon, including Babeng in the Centre Region, the Lomié forest in the East Region, and the forest edges of Mujuka, Loum, and Manjo in the Littoral Region.
 Ethnobotanical surveys indicate that the stem bark of this plant is traditionally used to treat a variety of ailments, including diarrhea, malaria, bacterial infections, rheumatism, migraines, and stomach pain [8].
 Previous studies have demonstrated that ethyl acetate extracts of C. gabunensis stem bark exhibit protein anti-denaturation, analgesic, anti-inflammatory, antioxidant, and bactericidal activities against Staphylococcus aureus and Bacillus cereus [9].